mtwente/maxvogt-analysis/README.md

 jupyter notebook
 ```

-Pick a notebook to start the spatial analysis for one of Max Vogt's buildings.
+Pick a notebook from `analysis/` to start the spatial analysis for one of Max Vogt's buildings.

 ## Use